secureum/HickupHH3-CodeClash-TrustX-Istanbul/README.md

 | `15` | `#000000` | <a href='#'><img valign='middle' src='https://readme-swatches.vercel.app/000000'/></a> |

 ## Award Categories
-- Banksy: Team that paints the most pixels
+- Banksy: Team that paints the most pixels.
+Banksy's iconic street art is known for its bold statements and visually striking designs.
+Channel your inner Banksy and make your mark on the digital canvas!

-- Justin Sun: Wallet holding the most X_IST tokens
+- Justin Sun: Wallet holding the most X_IST tokens.
+Just like Justin Sun's strategic moves in the crypto world, accumulate the most X_IST tokens to secure your place as a PixelWars champion.
+The more tokens, the brighter your pixel legacy!

-- Samczsun: Most creative exploit
+- Samczsun: Most creative exploit.
+Samczsun is renowned for his prowess in uncovering vulnerabilities and exploits.
+Get creative with your pixel artistry and showcase the most imaginative exploit on the canvas.
+Unleash your ingenuity in the pixel realm!

 ## Build Framework
 [Next.js](https://nextjs.org) + [Foundry](https://book.getfoundry.sh/) + [wagmi](https://wagmi.sh) project bootstrapped with [`create-wagmi`](https://github.com/wagmi-dev/wagmi/tree/main/packages/create-wagmi)